Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Mitigation Framework

 \textbf{Difficulty Degree Estimation}: Based on the variance $v_i$ for each training sample $x_i$, we can estimate its difficulty degree as:

-where $V_{\min }$ and $V_{\max }$ denote the minimum and maximum value for the variances respectively.
-Equation~\ref{equ:bias-degree} is used to normalize the variance of the training samples to the range of [$\alpha$, 1], where $d_i=1$ signifies an extremely hard sample.
+where $V_{\min }$ and $V_{\max }$ denote the minimum and maximum values of the variances, respectively.
+Equation~\ref{equ:bias-degree} is used to normalize the variance of the training samples in the range of [$\alpha$, 1], where $d_i=1$ denotes the most difficult training sample, according to our criteria of loss variance.
 Samples with $d_i$ closer to $\alpha$ are treated as shortcut/biased samples.
-Prior work~\cite{niven2019probing} show that the bias behavior of the downstream training set can be attributed to the data collection and annotation biases.
-Since the bias level is different for each dataset, we assign different $\alpha$ in Equation~\ref{equ:bias-degree} for each training set to reflect its bias level.
+Prior work~\cite{niven2019probing} show that the bias behavior of the downstream training set can be attributed to data collection and annotation biases.
+Since the bias level is different for each dataset, we assign a different $\alpha$ in Equation~\ref{equ:bias-degree} to each training set to reflect its bias level.